UPDATE: As this post is getting a lot of attention, I have gone through and updated all the clips as my original choices all disappeared.

-The Chaconne from the D minor violin from the Second Violin Partita is an extraordinary work--even for Bach who wrote something extraordinary every week.
+The Chaconne from the Second Violin Partita in D minor by J. S. Bach is an extraordinary work--even for Bach who wrote something extraordinary every week.

 Johannes Brahms, in a letter to Clara Schumann described the piece like this:

 On one stave, for a small instrument, the man writes a whole world of the deepest thoughts and most powerful feelings.
 If I imagined that I could have created, even conceived the piece, I am quite certain that the excess of excitement and earth-shattering experience would have driven me out of my mind.There is something astounding about the sheer focus and compression of writing such an immense piece of music for solo violin.
 The movement is the longest single movement written in the Baroque era.
 Nothing longer was written to my knowledge until Beethoven.
 Before we have a look at it, let's listen to the music.
-This is Johnny Gandelsman in a recent performance.
-His first time playing on a Baroque violin.
-Around the ten minute mark he lets loose a little cadenza:
+This is the lovely and spacious recording by Hilary Hahn:

 This was the piece that turned me into a classical guitarist.
 As soon as I knew that something like this existed and was playable on guitar (in a transcription by Segovia) I lost all interest in electric guitar, blues guitar, folk guitar and pop music.
 Temporarily at least!